-Establishing Authoritativeness for Data used for Decision-making and for other predefined purposes
+Establishing Authoritativeness for Data used for Legal and other predefined purposes

 Figure 2.
-A pathway to establishing authoritativeness for data used for decision-making and for other predefined purposes.
+A pathway to establishing authoritativeness for data used for legal and other predefined purposes.

 Data characteristics and principles used to establish data as authoritative and to oversee its use and management should be carefully selected taking into consideration the data's intended use(s).
 As the overview of selected domains in Part 2 suggests, appropriate data characteristics and principles may vary considerably across geospatial domains and intended data purposes.
-The above decision tree outlines decision pathways for the authoritative data used for decision-making and for the more broadly applicable fitness-for-purpose authoritative data criterion introduced in 3.3.
-In general, data being used for decision-making must adhere to preestablished, legally entrenched data characteristics, which may be underpinned by data principles governing the data's use and management.
-Data designated as authoritative that is intended for purposes other than decision-making and other predefined purposes should adhere to data characteristics that render the data fit for the defined purpose.
+The above decision tree outlines decision pathways for the authoritative data used for legal purposes and for the more broadly applicable fitness-for-purpose authoritative data criterion introduced in 3.3.
+In general, data being used for legal purposes must adhere to preestablished, legally entrenched data characteristics, which may be underpinned by data principles governing the data's use and management.
+Data designated as authoritative that is intended for other predefined purposes should adhere to data characteristics that render the data fit for the pre-defined purpose.
 For more detailed discussion of data characteristics and principles, refer to 1.4, 1.5 and Annexes B and C.